 13. Access to the University's computing and information technology resources at any given time cannot be and is not guaranteed.
-While reasonable efforts will be made to provide access, Users must understand that access will sometimes be down due to power failures, system testing, maintenance and other special circumstances as determined by University Computing.
+While reasonable efforts will be made to provide access, Users must understand that access will sometimes be down due to power failures, system testing, maintenance and other special circumstances as determined by Information Technology Services.

 14. The University employs various measures to protect the security of its computing and information technology resources and its User's accounts.
 However, Users should be aware that the University cannot guarantee security and confidentiality and that their use of University computing and information technology resources is not completely private.

 15. Users should understand that delivery of E-mail cannot be assured and that recovery of lost E-mail may not be possible.

 16. Users should understand that authorized University personnel must have access to E-mail and related information stored on University computing and information technology resources.
 This access is required for reasons that include retrieving business-related information, trouble-shooting hardware and software problems, preventing unauthorized access and system misuse or abuse, assuring compliance with software distribution policies and complying with legal and regulatory requests for information.